 The Mariposa Grove restoration project will restore the grove's dynamic ecology and increase its resilience.
-As a result of this project, the Mariposa Grove is currently closed and is expected to reopen in summer 2017.
+As a result of this project, the Mariposa Grove is currently closed and is expected to reopen in fall 2017.

 Once the project is completed, visitors to the Mariposa Grove will notice:

-The Mariposa Grove is closed, with no vehicle or shuttle access available, from July 6, 2015 until summer 2017.
+The Mariposa Grove is closed, with no vehicle or shuttle access available, from July 6, 2015 until fall 2017.
 South Entrance and the Wawona Road will remain open.
 We will attempt to provide additional access as work and weather permit.
 This page will be updated if access changes.